AR SKYSCRAPER & APARTMENT

-The challenge that the client set us against was to create hyper-realistic AR visualizations of building, including the ability to change furniture, details and weather conditions.
+The challenge that the client set us against was to create hyper-realistic AR visualizations of a building, including the ability to change furniture, details and weather conditions.
 The application allows users to run the AR module that makes it possible to display the building and apartments on the screen of a smartphone.
-Users can walk around the skyscraper, which exists only on the plans!
+Users can walk around the skyscraper, which exists only on paper!

 AR / VR 3D modeling